Guest Editors' Introduction to "Psychedelica and Electronica"

 Graham St John

-As an anthropologist specialising in electronic dance music movements, event-cultures and entheogens, Graham has authored eight books, including Mystery School in Hyperspace: A Cultural History of DMT (North Atlantic Books 2015), Global Tribe: Technology, Spirituality and Psytrance (Equinox, 2012), and Technomad: Global Raving Countercultures (Equinox, 2009).
-Among his publications are the edited collections Weekend Societies: Electronic Dance Music Festivals and Event-Cultures (Bloomsbury 2017), Victor Turner and Contemporary Cultural Performance (Berghahn 2008) and Rave Culture and Religion (Routledge 2004).
-He has been awarded postdoctoral fellowships in Australia, the US, Canada and Switzerland, and was recently a Senior Researcher on the Swiss National Science Foundation project "Burning Progeny: The European Efflorescence of Burning Man" at the University of Fribourg, Switzerland (2016-2019).
+As an anthropologist specialising in transformational events, movements and figures, Graham has authored ten books, including the forthcoming Strange Attractor: The Hallucinatory Life of Terence McKenna (MIT Press, 2025), Mystery School in Hyperspace: A Cultural History of DMT (North Atlantic Books 2015), Global Tribe: Technology, Spirituality and Psytrance (Equinox, 2012), and Technomad: Global Raving Countercultures (Equinox, 2009).
+He has edited several anthologies, including Weekend Societies: Electronic Dance Music Festivals and Event-Cultures (Bloomsbury 2017), Victor Turner and Contemporary Cultural Performance (Berghahn 2008) and Rave Culture and Religion (Routledge 2004).
+He has been awarded postdoctoral fellowships in Australia, the US, Canada, Switzerland, and the UK, where he was recently a Marie Skłodowska-Curie Actions fellow in the Department of Music and Design Arts at the University of Huddersfield, where he is currently a Senior Research Fellow.
 Graham is founding Executive Editor of Dancecult.

 Downloads